Is ‘nature’ right for you?

 It was completely dark.

 I love my new home.
 I’m starting 2016 with a positive mindset, so I’ve reframed the challenge that my new home presents.
-I live at the bottom of a ravine, so it’s giving me a great opportunity to become a better hill runner 🙂 It also has a beautiful outlook onto historic ancient woodland.
+My house is at the bottom of a ravine, so it’s giving me a great opportunity to become a better hill runner 🙂 It also has a beautiful outlook onto historic ancient woodland.
 I could spend hours staring at the trees!

 I took a different route from usual which was great and then I got to The Common where I was delighted to see an enormous ‘fairy ring’.
 When I was growing up, I regularly read about these, but never saw any, so I was sceptical that they existed.